 - Struggle to make even simple decisions

 This decline is not a failure of discipline.
-It reflects neurological exhaustion.
-The brain’s executive system, already taxed by stress and masking, simply runs out of energy.
+Rather, it reflects neurological exhaustion.
+The brain’s executive system, already strained by stress and masking, simply runs out of energy.

 Emotional and Sensory Reactions